paypr/contracts-sdk-ts/docs/players.md

 #### Estimate

-Estimate the cost in dollars and Paypr for the consumable:
+Estimate the cost in dollars and Paypr to mint the consumable:

 ```typescript
 const estimate = await sdk.players.estimateMintConsumable(playerId, consumableContractId, amount);